Hugh Kingsmill

-Hugh Kingsmill Lunn (21 November 1889 – 15 May 1949), who dropped his surname for professional purposes, was a versatile British writer and journalist.
+Hugh Kingsmill Lunn (21 November 1889 – 15 May 1949) was a British writer and journalist.
 The writers Arnold Lunn and Brian Lunn were his brothers.

 Life

 Hugh Kingsmill Lunn was born at Torrington Square, Bloomsbury, London, second son and second child of the three sons and one daughter of Sir Henry Simpson Lunn, founder of the travel agency Lunn Poly, and Mary Ethel, née Moore, daughter of a canon.
 He was educated at Harrow School and the University of Oxford.
 After graduating he worked for a brief period for Frank Harris, who edited the publication Hearth and Home in 1911/2, alongside Enid Bagnold; Kingsmill later wrote a debunking biography of Harris.
 He began fighting in the British Army in World War I in 1916, and was captured in France the next year.
 He was held as a prisoner of war at Mainz Citadel with, among others, J. Milton Hayes and Alec Waugh.

 After the war he began to write, initially both science fiction and crime fiction.
 In the 1930s he was a contributor to the English Review; later he wrote a good deal of non-fiction for that periodical's successor, the English Review Magazine.
 His large output includes criticism, essays and biographies, parodies and humour, as well as novels, and he edited a number of anthologies.
 He is remembered for saying 'friends are God's apology for relations', with a notable flavour of Ambrose Bierce.
 The dictum was subsequently used by Richard Ingrams for the title of his memoir of Kingsmill's friendships with Hesketh Pearson and Malcolm Muggeridge, two intimate friends whom he influenced greatly.

 Kingmill was literary editor of Punch from 1942 to 1944 and of the New English Review from 1945 to 1949.
 He married Eileen FitzGerald in 1915 and there was one daughter.
 The marriage broke up in 1927.
 Kingsmill married a second time in 1934 to Dorothy Vernon, and there were two daughters and a son.
 (She also had one son of her own).
 He died of cancer in Brighton in 1949.